Rikesh-Patel/Portfolio/pages/about.md

 <!-- <img class="img-rounded" src="/assets/img/uploads/profile.png" alt="Rikesh Patel" width="200"> -->

+# About
-### An aspiring data practitioner, I strive to generate reports that make data exciting and tackle emerging questions.
+An aspiring data practitioner, I strive to generate reports that make data exciting and tackle emerging questions.
 Delivering quality, consistently.

 # Mission Statement
 Francis Bacon once said, "Knowledge is power."
 Now, centuries later, I say data is power.
 From my first moments with a computer in elementary school, I've had a fondness for number games.
 Games with rows upon rows of values itched the calculative part of my brain.
 Essentially to win these games, I needed to work to make the numbers larger, so I did everything from Google Sheets to Excel calculations, from putting a weight on my mouse to Python-scripting and macros; if it accrued more money, saved time, or got an achievement in the game, I would do it.
 The peak of this fascination was clicking 'Start' on a script and then lying back while some authority took ahold of my screen.